 - Shutter speed – about 15 to 20 seconds.

-Note: A tripod is a must to get a clear picture of Milky Way and less the moonlight, the better the picture is.
+- And a tripod is a must to get a clear picture of Milky Way and less the moonlight, the better the picture is.

 Camping under the Milky Way

 One of the best things about Australia are the camping grounds across the country.
 Some of the camping sites are so remote that one can pitch their tents under the Milky Way.
 These sites are amazing and are spectacularly well placed.

 Mungo Brush National Park

 The Mungo Brush campground is about 180 kilometres north of Sydney.
 It is a popular and well-known camping ground with about 75 camping sites and some basic facilities like barbecue tables, non-flush toilets, and picnic tables.